Yarles404/EVCache-wiki/FAQ.md

 ### What is memached?
-[memcached](http://code.google.com/p/memcached/) is a high-performance in-memory data caching application.
+[memcached](https://memcached.org/) is a high-performance in-memory data caching application.

 ### What is spymemached?
-[spymemcached] (http://code.google.com/p/spymemcached/) is a java client to access
+[spymemcached](https://github.com/couchbase/spymemcached/) is a java client to access

 ###  What is an EVCache App?
 EVCache App is a logical grouping of one or more memcached instances (servers).
 Each instance can be a
 * EVCache Server (to be open sourced soon) running memcached and a Java sidecar app
 * EC2 instance running memcached
 * ElastiCache instance
-* instance that can talk memcahce protocol (eg. Couchbase, MemcacheDB)
+* instance that can talk memcached protocol (eg. Couchbase, MemcacheDB)

 Each app is associated with a name.
 Though it is not recommend, a memcached instance can be shared across multiple EVCache Apps.

 ### What is an EVCache Client?
 EVCache client manages all the operations between an Java application and an EVCache App.